Dunsyn/Enterprise-Data-Governance/README.md

 * Analysed audit cycles and compliance gaps
 4. **Visualisation**
 * Built executive dashboards using Power BI
-* Applied conditional formatting and dynamic visuals
+* Applied conditional formatting, Tooltips and dynamic visuals

 # **Key Insights**
 1. The compliance crisis is structural, not tactical.
 At 88.8% non-compliant or at risk, this is a governance program maturity problem but a data quality problem.
 Tactical fixes will not move this number.
 The organisation needs foundational governance capability built from the ground up.